singleron-RD/scsnp/docs/usage.md

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
-It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.
+It has to be a comma-separated file with 4 columns, and a header row as shown in the examples below.
+An example `samplesheet.csv` can be found [here](https://github.com/singleron-RD/scsnp_test_data)

 ```bash
 --input '[path to samplesheet file]'